Ford Focus interior

 At the top of the Ford Focus range sits the Vignale model, which takes luxury more seriously.
 You can expect more leather surfaces on the dash and doors, metallic trims and wood-effect trim inserts, but you can also expect to pay more money for it.

-As standard you get Ford’s basic six-speaker sound system and it’s not until you get to the range-topping Vignale model that you’re treated to an upgraded B&O system included in the price.
+As standard, you get Ford’s basic six-speaker sound system and it’s not until you get to the range-topping Vignale model that you’re treated to an upgraded B&O system as standard.
 Happily, you can upgrade to the B&O from ST-Line X trim and up, too, which doesn’t cost much, so is a worthy addition for audiophiles.